pablorangel82/ship-detector-classifier/readme.md

 ## 📊 Reproducing Evaluation Results

-1. Download the dataset as described above.
-2. Copy all folders from the second schema to the `evaluation/tmm` folder.
+1. Copy all folders from the second schema to the `evaluation/tmm` folder.
-3. Run the evaluation:Downloading the Ready-to-Use Dataset
+2. Run the evaluation:
    ```bash
    python run_trials.py
    ```